 Because cholesterol and other lipids (fats) are insoluble in water, they bind to unique proteins in the blood plasma.
 These unique molecules are called lipoproteins.
 By them, lipids can be transported to tissues and organs.

-The first type are low-density lipoproteins (LDL).
-LDL cholesterol contains more cholesterol and less protein.
+The low-density lipoproteins, LDL cholesterol, contains more cholesterol and less protein.
 To get rid of their fatty overload, they carry and release cholesterol on the walls of our blood vessels.
 This leads to the forming of atheromatous plaques that narrow or completely obstruct the lumen of blood vessels.
 Remember, atherosclerosis is one of the leading causes of CVDs like heart attack and stroke.
+So, what can be estimated by the cholesterol calculator is the risk of heart disease.
 This is why LDL is known as “bad cholesterol.”

-The other type, high-density lipoproteins (HDL) are produced in the liver.
+The high-density lipoproteins (HDL), are produced in the liver.
 HDL cholesterol contains more protein and less cholesterol.
-Their function is completely opposite from LDL – they take away cholesterol from the walls of the blood vessels and transport it to the liver for processing and removal from the body.
-In this way, HDL clears excess amounts of total cholesterol, reduces atherosclerosis, and subsequently, lowers your risk of developing CVDs.
+Their function is entirely opposite from LDL—they take away cholesterol from the walls of the blood vessels and transport it to the liver for processing and removal from the body.
+In this way, HDL clears excess amounts of total cholesterol, reduces atherosclerosis, and subsequently lowers your risk of developing CVDs.
 Therefore, HDL is popularly known as “good cholesterol.”

 What Are Triglycerides?

-Apart from cholesterol, there are other fatty substances in the blood – triglycerides.
+Apart from cholesterol, there are other fatty substances in the blood—triglycerides.
 So what causes high triglycerides?
 In short, they are the building blocks of fats.
 When we eat, the body converts fat into triglycerides to act as an energy reserve.
-Their levels increase mainly due to unhealthy diets high in saturated fats and as a result of excessive alcohol consumption.
+Their levels increase mainly due to unhealthy diets high in saturated fats and excessive alcohol consumption.